-Taking aloe latex is POSSIBLY UNSAFE at any dose, but LIKELY UNSAFE when taken in high doses.
+Taking aloe latex by mouth is POSSIBLY UNSAFE at any dose, but LIKELY UNSAFE when taken in high doses.
 Aloe latex can cause some side effects such as stomach pain and cramps.
 Long-term use of large amounts of aloe latex might cause diarrhea, kidney problems, blood in the urine, low potassium, muscle weakness, weight loss, and heart disturbances.
-Taking aloe latex 1 gram per day for several days can be fatal.
+Taking aloe latex 1 gram daily for several days can be fatal.

 There have been a few reports of liver problems in some people who have taken an aloe leaf extract; however, this is uncommon.
 It is thought to only occur in people who are extra sensitive (hypersensitive) to aloe.

 Special Precautions & Warnings:Pregnancy or breast-feeding: Aloe -- either gel or latex -- is POSSIBLY UNSAFE when taken by mouth.
 There is a report that aloe was associated with miscarriage.
 It could also be a risk for birth defects.
 Do not take aloe by mouth if you are pregnant or breast-feeding.